hackshackers/hackshackers-hugo-content/blog/2013/05/hackshackers-rosario-launches-highlights-openness-and-collaboration-in-news-and-civic-media.md

 ---
 title: Hacks/Hackers Rosario launches; highlights openness and collaboration in news and civic media
+authors:
+- Ezequiel Clerici
+date: "2013-05-10"
+_migration:
+  id: 16943
+  timestamp: 1483471664
 tags:
 - data
-- hhros
 - journalism
-- Mariano Blejman
+groups:
-- meetup
+- Rosario
 categories:
 - Meetups
-- Rosario
-authors:
-- Ezequiel Clerici
-date: "2013-05-10"
-_migration:
-  id: 16943
-  timestamp: 1482973852
 ---

 [Hacks/Hackers Rosario][1] (HHROS) is already a reality.
 On Thursday, April 25, the second Argentine chapter of Hacks/Hackers (HH) had its first meetup in [ClubdeFun Bar][2], with more than 60 attendees.